Fear of God Chicago set to drop 5th collection!

 Jerry Lorenzo: Fashion designer, creative artist, American Dreamer.
-Perhaps you know Jerry from his many Chicago connections.
+Perhaps, you know Jerry from his many Chicago connections.
 Maybe you’re a fan of his brands.
-Maybe you only know him by face as the guy always in the background of Instagram pictures posted by music industry celebs.
-Point is: If you’re a new age scene-ster (music, fashion, entertainment or otherwise), chances are you know Jerry Lorenzo or one of his budding brands.
+Maybe you only know him as the guy always in the background of Instagram pictures posted by music industry celebs.
+Point is: If you’re a new age scene-ster, chances are you know Jerry Lorenzo or one of his budding brands.
 In 4 short years, Jerry has gone from selling ironed on vintage rock tees in local retail shops, to making the ever-prominent brand Fear of God & its lower price option spin-off FOG, to being the sole designer and producer of all of Justin Bieber’s international Purpose concert tour merchandise.
 Jerry Lorenzo and his brands are literally seen everywhere.

 In 2014, when asked by HypeBeast Reporter L. Rauno what Fear of God was, Jerry was quoted as saying “[Fear of God] caters to the kid settling for a hoodie that doesn’t really fit the way he wants it to fit.”
 Today?
 The brand is so much more.
 From shoes to bombers to distressed denim, Fear of God is a whole new animal.
 Unfortunately, for those of us who fell in love with the brand for the unique fit of the clothing, it’s tough to say the brand still fills this void.